sahu04/Ecs_service_terraform_githubworkflow/README.md

 # DSI-Automation

-This repository is being used  for the connection to be established into PostgreSQL database.
+This repository is used  for establishing connection into PostgreSQL database.
 After that, the queries are executed to retrieve the desired table data.
 The retrieved data is formatted into CSV format and the resulting CSV files are uploaded to S3 bucket.

 ## Repository Contains